 Topical therapies may include coconut oil, olive oil or vitamin A capsules.
 Finally, exfoliants such as baking soda, oatmeal, or sugar or salt scrubs are sometimes helpful in reducing keratin build-up.
 Most people do not seek treatment for keratosis pilaris unless it is cosmetically significant, so home therapies are a popular approach.

-Despite the lack of studies indicating a correlation between diet and keratosis pilaris, aside from the aforementioned vitamin A and EFA deficiency, there are many anecdotal reports, including from my patients, of improvement with dietary manipulation.
-Increasing essential fatty acid intake by consuming more coldwater fish such as sardines, mackerel and salmon may bring improvement.
+Despite the lack of studies indicating a correlation between diet and chicken skin/ keratosis pilaris, aside from the aforementioned vitamin A and EFA deficiency, there are many anecdotal reports.
+Many people report improvement with dietary manipulation.
+Increasing essential fatty acid intake by consuming more coldwater fish such as sardines, mackerel, and salmon may lessen the rash.
 Walnuts are a great vegan source of essential fatty acids.

 Food for thought

 Although I have seen patients in my office improve their keratosis pilaris with gluten elimination, there is no evidence that everyone who suffers from it would benefit by avoiding gluten.
 It would be interesting to see a scientific study exploring whether there is a direct correlation between gluten consumption and keratosis pilaris, but since there are no known long-term health consequences of the condition, it may be low on the priority list for research funding.
 If a patient has been appropriately tested for celiac disease, however, a trial of a gluten-free diet is harmless as long as adequate nutritional intake is maintained.